ksurajsingh/ksurajsingh.github.io/Readme.md

 - [ ] when coming back from blog to index page- remove load both in diary and trash
 - [ ] reduce load speed of blog in trash
 - [ ] check TODOs from blogs
+- [ ] manually verify tags of all blogs

 - [ ] add blog from attendance group in whatsapp
 - [ ] blog-- make the heading look title the date in subscript [ verify this ]